-All platform projects require industry sponsorship from at least two private companies to cover at least 10% of the total project cost within the project period.
-The companies should not be related to the lead applicant in terms of ownership or management.
-The sponsorship can either be in cash or in-kind or a combination of both.
-As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre or a designated local public research institute, viz. local universities, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.
-However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, we will provide the flexibility to the R&D Centre to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.
+As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre1 or a designated local public research institute, viz. local universities, the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.
+However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, ITC will provide the flexibility to the R&D Centre to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.